Table of contents

 Do Clear Braces Work?

 To put it simply, yes, clear braces work.
 However, if you’re imagining a quick-fix solution to cramped or crooked teeth, you’ll need to think again.
-Clear braces often take several months (or years) to straighten your teeth fully.
+Clear braces often take several months (or years) to straighten your teeth thoroughly.

 What Are Clear Braces?